THE FLOW—

 “I’ve been in Chivas’ Write Like a River workshops for over ten years and I like her new format, The Flow.
 It allows for much more writing time with small breaks to spend as you choose–dancing to her lively musical choices, going outside, keep writing, grab some tea, etc.–than dive back into your writing refreshed.”
 (Nora Jamieson, LPC, Soul Work for Women)

-Women’s Writing Workshops (on Zoom)
+The Flow: Women’s Writing Workshops (on Zoom)

 The Flow provides essential connection, strong medicine, & sanctuary for your writing.
 Jumpstart or reboot your writing in a supportive circle of women.
 Discover & generate new material.
 Make progress on an ongoing project.